ZanderNic/DeskQuery/src/deskquery/webapp/README.md

         "content": "Here is your result.",
         "status": "done",
         "data": {
-            "type": "mixed",            # must be one of: table, plot, mixed if none will just display the text that is present in contetn
+            "type": "mixed",            # must be one of: table, plot, mixed if none will just display the text that is present in content
             "plotly": {
                 "data": [...],
                 "layout": {...}